-The commission has also been charged with preparing an annual report beginning in 2026.
-The commission reports will summarize feedback from community engagement efforts, provide data on racial inequities and disparities in the state, and recommend additional best practices, tools, methodologies, and opportunities to advance racial equity.
+The commission is scheduled to sunset on June 30, 2030.
+The commission is committed to providing tools, methodologies, strategies, and technical assistance through this date, ensuring that it provides guidance that centers community with intention, is sustainable and impactful.
 Advancing racial equity will be an ongoing journey that will help our state provide better and more responsive programs and services to ensure all Californians can thrive.